Searching With Coveo

 Assessing Search Response Time

-You can compare this response time to the Coveo Cloud platform-wide average response time as displayed on the Coveo Cloud V1 Status page.
-Similar statistics for Coveo Cloud V2 is not currently available on the Coveo Cloud V2 Status page.
+You can compare this response time to the Coveo Platform-wide average response time as displayed on the Coveo Cloud V1 Status page.
+Similar statistics for Coveo Cloud V2 isn’t currently available on the Coveo Cloud V2 Status page.

 Response Time Optimization Tips